-Sen. The Hon.
-L. Howai:-to an area that forms a critical component of our social safety net for the aged-the pension system.
+Mr. Speaker, I turn now to an area that forms a critical component of our social safety net for the aged - the Pension System.
 We are well aware that a considerable number of our citizens are not covered by formal pension arrangements.
 Over the past year, we have sought to accelerate the work of the Ministry of Finance and the Economy on this issue.
-[Crosstalk]

 We are now well advanced with a draft of the Occupational Pension Plan Bill and have re-engaged consultants to undertake technical work for:

-- increasing survivors' benefits; - removing the cap of 33 1/3 years of service on pension accruals; - reducing the vesting period from five to two years; - improving portability within the public service; - introducing contributions to public sector pensions; and - introducing pensions for daily-paid employees of Government.
+- increasing survivors' benefits; - removing the cap of 33 1/3 years of service on pension accruals; - reducing the vesting period from 5 to 2 years; - improving portability within the public service; - · introducing contributions to public sector pensions; and - introducing pensions for daily-paid employees of Government.

 A critical aspect of the pension reform is the strengthening of the existing ICT system.
-In recognition of the need for prospective retirees to plan their financial futures, we have set, as a primary objective, immediate payment of retirement benefits in the public sector service-retire today, pension tomorrow.
-[Desk thumping and crosstalk]
+In recognition of the need for prospective retirees to plan their financial futures, we have set as a primary objective immediate payment of retirement benefits in the public service- retire today, pension tomorrow!

 In parallel with this technical and analytical work and in order to ensure that all citizens are prepared adequately for retirement, the Government will bring new legislation next year to include the self-employed in the National Insurance System.
-[Desk thumping]